driessenslucas/researchproject/user_manual.md

 ### Prerequisites

-Ensure you have Python 3.11, pip, git, and Docker installed.
+Ensure you have git and Docker installed. (optionally you can install Python 3.11 and pip along with the packages in the [requirements.txt](./training/requirements.txt) file if you want to be able to train your own model)

 ### Repository Setup